The gyromagnetic factor of charged rotating black holes in various dimensions from scattering amplitudes: Introduction

 In contrast to $3+1$ dimensions, in higher-dimensional spacetime the BH uniqueness theorems no longer hold, and solutions with different horizon topologies can be found~\cite{Emparan:2008eg,Cardoso:2016ryw}.
 For instance, in $4+1$ dimensions, in a specific parameter space region of mass and angular momentum, one can construct Myers-Perry BHs with an $S^3$ horizon, and black rings with a $S^2\times S^1$ horizon~\cite{Myers:1986un,Emparan:2001wn}.

 The extension to higher dimensions of asymptotically-flat BHs with spherical horizons began with the seminal work of Tangherlini~\cite{Tangherlini:1963bw}, who generalized the metric for a static electrically charged BH, which we refer to as the Reissner-Nordstr\"om-Tangherlini solution, in arbitrary dimensions.
 For non-static BHs, the key breakthrough came from Myers and Perry~\cite{Myers:1986un}, who constructed solutions for uncharged, rotating BHs by decomposing their rotation into independent planes.
-However, exact charged rotating solutions in pure higher-dimensional Einstein-Maxwell theory are not known in closed form~\cite{Kunz:2017pnm}.
+However, exact charged rotating solutions in pure higher-dimensional Einstein-Maxwell theory are not known in closed form~\cite{Kunz:2017pnm}, and in~\cite{Ortaggio:2023rzp} it is shown that such solutions cannot exist within the Kerr-Schild gauge.
 Perturbative constructions have been developed in $4+1$~\cite{Aliev:2004ec,Navarro-Lerida:2010orf} and arbitrary dimensions~\cite{Aliev:2006yk}, and in theories with additional fields or interactions one can find exact and perturbative approaches to construct these families of charged solutions~\cite{Horowitz:1995tm,Llatas:1996gh,Youm:1997hw,Chong:2005hr,Kunz:2006jd,Kleihaus:2007kc,Blazquez-Salcedo:2013wka,Kunz:2017pnm,Ortaggio:2023rzp,Deshpande:2024vbn}.
 In particular, in $4+1$ dimensions, the inclusion of a specif Chern-Simons term allows to construct an exact BH metric known as the Chong-Cvetič-Lü-Pope (CCLP) solution~\cite{Chong:2005hr}.
 For some of the most recent analyses on this topic see Refs. \cite{Ortaggio:2023rzp,Deshpande:2024vbn}.